Calculating Disability Insurance Benefit Payment Amounts

 Base Period Example: Customer files for disability on June 1, 2017.

 Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid and/or increase the weekly benefit amount.
-You are eligible to use a special base period if your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment.
-You should contact DI at 1-800-480-3287 to inquire and provide additional information if your situation fits any of these circumstances.
+If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
+If your base period meets one of the requirements listed, contact DI at 1-800-480-3287 to verify if you are eligible for the special base period and provide additional information to support your request.

 3. Estimate your weekly benefit amount.